-- Create a civic gathering space at or near the Forest Glen Metro Station of 1⁄2 to 1 acre to accommodate cultural programs, community events and neighborhood festivals. - Establish a civic gathering space of 1⁄2 to 1 acre with the redevelopment of the Seminary Plaza Shopping Center.
+- Encourage the creation of a civic gathering space at or near the Forest Glen Metro Station to accommodate cultural programs, community events and neighborhood festivals.
+The goal is to have a contiguous space of 1⁄2 acre or more. - Establish a civic gathering space of 1⁄2 to 1 acre with the redevelopment of the Seminary Plaza Shopping Center.
 A memorial site for Mount Zion Methodist Episcopal Church would be appropriate for the historic resources cited in the vicinity.
 Ownership of the facility should be determined at the time of redevelopment. - Transform underutilized, state-owned property at the intersection of Georgia Avenue and 16th Street into a new gateway urban recreational park.
-The gateway space would mark the entrance of the community and act as a multi-use area for active uses and passive uses. - Build a new facility on county-owned property adjacent to Woodside Urban Park, if the current use is vacated and the county deems the property as excess.
-Montgomery Parks envisions an active urban recreation center that promotes health and wellness and encourages the pursuit of nature education and programming. - Reimagine public spaces by promoting the inclusion of art and sensory integrated installations into parks and open spaces. - Create and enhance trail connections to major trails and bikeways. - Provide for safe, improved park access via improved connectivity and pedestrian and bicycle facilities. - Set up temporary/interim open spaces to accommodate spontaneous play spaces, coffee service and informal meeting/civic gathering areas. - Consider purchasing properties, where feasible and appropriate, that are adjacent to existing parks or meet identified active or passive recreational needs as documented in the current PROS Plan.
+The gateway space would mark the entrance of the community and act as a multi-use area for active and passive uses. - If the Montgomery County Health and Human Services vacates its offices located at 8818 Georgia Avenue (former Woodside Elementary School), the building should continue as a public facility, to be used for one of the following (but not limited to): - o a school - o a park facility - o or housing with a substantial affordable component. - Reimagine public spaces by promoting the inclusion of art and sensory-integrated installations into parks and open spaces. - Create and enhance trail connections to major trails and bikeways. - Provide for safe, improved park access via improved connectivity and pedestrian and bicycle facilities. - Set up temporary/interim open spaces to accommodate spontaneous play spaces, coffee service and informal meeting/civic gathering areas. - Consider purchasing properties, where feasible and appropriate, that are adjacent to existing parks or meet identified active or passive recreational needs as documented in the current PROS Plan.
 Such acquisitions could reduce active recreation shortages, create better connections and expand urban green spaces.